Full Buck Moon 2026: When Is the July Full Moon 2026 & What Is Its Meaning

 See Infographic

-The Full Moon will occur on July 10, at 20:37 GMT (4:37 p.m.
-EDT).
+The Full Moon will occur on July 29, at 14:36 GMT.
 Native Americans call it the Buck Moon, because, in July, the young male deer (bucks) are sprouting new antlers.
 The July Full Moon will be unusually low above the horizon in the Northern Hemisphere sky and higher than usual in the Southern Hemisphere.
 Want to see its exact position and rise time in your area?
 Use the Sky Tonight app for real-time tracking.
-To learn when the next Full Moon is and what traditional name it has, check our Full Moon calendar 2025.

 Topics:Moon